When and where is EURO 2020 held?

 UEFA Festival London

-Soak up the incredible atmosphere throughout the football tournament at UEFA Festival London, open on all 31 EURO 2020 game days.
+Soak up the incredible atmosphere throughout the football tournament at UEFA Festival London, happening across all 31 days of the EURO 2020 games.

 Things to do in London during EURO 2020